baentsch/oqs-software/haproxy/README.md

 ### Building

-Creating the appliance is a two-step process (Docker "multistage build") executed by the script `dockerbuild.sh` in the `alpine` folder:
+Creating the appliance is a two-step process (Docker "multistage build") executed by the script `alpine-dockerbuild.sh` in the `scripts` folder:

 - Compile-Install: All components introduced above are build and installed to a local folder (`opt`) within an intermediate Docker image
 - Build: Only the resultant libraries and executables are loaded into a finally exported minimal Alpine image